hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/authentication-modes.md

 ---
 title: "Authentication Modes"
 metaTitle: "Authentication Modes | Hasura Authentication Tutorial"
-metaDescription: "This part of the tutorial covers how to choose the right auth mode"
+metaDescription: "This part of the tutorial covers how to choose the right authentication mode in Hasura"
 ---

 In this part, we will look at the different modes for Authentication.